Mișu Benvenisti: HeHalutz trial and marginalization

-Communist turn
+August 1944 coup

 Throughout the first half of 1944, with Soviet troops on Romania's border, it became apparent that Germany could no longer vouch for Romania's survival as an independent country.
 After his marriage in May, Benvenisti was preparing to join the Hungarian Jewish exodus by embarking with his family on one of the ships for which Zissu had obtained permission to leave Romania.
 He informed Mihai Antonescu of this during a second meeting in Teodorescu's home, prompting the latter to ask a favor of him: upon arrival, he was to inform the Western Allies that Romania would surrender, if Britain and the United States agreed to partake in its occupation.
 The Deputy Premier regarded Soviet occupation as the guarantee of an "exclusively communist regime".
 Antonescu also wanted the Yishuv to know that the regime had been comparatively lenient toward Jews, and that communism would be detrimental to both communities.
 Benvenisti gave up on his emigration plan when his mother was diagnosed with a heart condition which made it unlikely that she could survive the journey; he also noted that Suzana was depressed by the thought of leaving Romania.

 Benvenisti claims that, on August 22, 1944, government officials rushed him to the Sturdza Palace on Calea Victoriei, asking him to urgently send a message to the "world's Jewish organizations", and, through them, the Churchill war ministry, announcing that Romania was ready to surrender.
 He reports that he declined, prompting one bureaucrat to comment: "That Mr [Wilhelm] Filderman is more of a patriot than you are."
 These alleged events were closely followed by the coup of August 23, which deposed the Antonescus and denounced the Axis alliance.
 From that moment on, Zionists were again allowed to organize in the open.
 Benvenisti, who had reopened his lawyer's practice in January 1945, from an address on Carol Boulevard, also returned to publishing.
 He produced an essay detailing his own contribution to Jewish life and Zionist politics during the previous three years.
 It was published over three issues of Viața Evreească weekly, and then as a booklet.
 Viața Evreească was a joint venture between Benvenisti and Mendel H. Bady, but did not survive for long.